 A private intervenor cannot become a member of a political party during the election period.

-To obtain an authorization, it is necessary to complete and submit the appropriate form that is available in the “Forms” section of the of the Directeur général des élections du Québec’s Web site.
+To obtain an authorization, it is necessary to complete and submit the appropriate form that is available in the Forms section of our website.

 For a provincial election, the form must be submitted to the returning officer of the electoral division of the domicile of the elector who is making the application.